Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Proposed Algorithm

 \subsubsection{Noise Perturbation Mechanism}

-Drawing from the principles of the twin delayed deep deterministic policy gradient (TD3) algorithm~\cite{Fujimoto2018}, we integrate a noise perturbation mechanism to improve the exploration ability of the agent.
-In this mechanism, the decision $\widetilde{a}[t]$ made by the diffusion model-based actor network at time step $t$ is modified by adding noise to obtain the actual action $a[t]$, \textit{i.e.},
+Drawing from the principles of the twin delayed deep deterministic policy gradient (TD3) algorithm, we integrate a noise perturbation mechanism to improve the exploration ability of the agent.
+In this mechanism, the decision $\widetilde{\bm a}[t]$ made by the diffusion model-based actor network at time step $t$ is modified by adding noise to generate the actual action $\bm a[t]$ as follows:

 where $\iota_{a}$ represents the noise added to the action, which is sampled from a normal distribution with a mean of 0 and a standard deviation of $\hat{\sigma}$.
 The clip operation restricts the noise to a range of $[-b, b]$, which prevents instability in the policy due to over-exploration.